zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### LandVehicle Back Speed
 - Description: Set the Back speed of land vehicle.
-- Default Value: 5
+- Default Value: 1

 ### LandVehicle Slow Speed
 - Description: Set the Slow speed of land vehicle.
-- Default Value: 5
+- Default Value: 1

 ### LandVehicle Half Speed
 - Description: Set the Half speed of land vehicle.
-- Default Value: 10
+- Default Value: 1

 ### LandVehicle Full Speed
 - Description: Set the Full speed of land vehicle.
-- Default Value: 30
+- Default Value: 1

 ### LandVehicle Turn Speed
-- Description: Turn angle multiplier for land vehicles.
-Higher values will turn faster, but will be more disorienting and unrealistic.
+- Description: Turn speed for landvehicles.
+Zero is half the normal speed, 50% is normal speed, and 100% is double normal speed.
-- Default Value: 35
+- Default Value: 0.5

-### VehicleLand AllowXZRotation
-- Description: Allow XZ rotation.
-Can make a vehicle flip/tilt.
-But is much more realistic.
-Look at centerofmassoffset for ways to make the vehicle more stable
+### LandVehicle Max Tread Width
+- Description: Max width the treads can expand to.
-- Default Value: True
+- Default Value: 8

-### VehicleLand WheelMass
-- Description: The weight per wheel of the vehicle.
-This will allow more traction, but could slow down the vehicle at higher values.
-Experimental only
+### LandVehicle Max Tread Length
+- Description: Max length the treads can expand to.
-- Default Value: 200
+- Default Value: 20

 ### Vehicle CenterOfMassOffset
 - Description: Offset the center of mass by a percentage of vehicle total height.
 Should always be a positive number.
 Higher values will make the vehicle more sturdy as it will pivot lower.
 Too high a value will make the ship behave weirdly possibly flipping.
 0 will be the center of all colliders within the physics of the vehicle.
 100% will be 50% lower than the vehicle's collider.
 50% will be the very bottom of the vehicle's collider.
 - Default Value: 0.65

-### LandVehicle Suspension Distance
-- Description: Distance suspension distance between vehicle position and wheel position.
-Higher values push the vehicle up and make it more bouncy.
-- Default Value: 2.25

-### LandVehicle WheelRadius
-- Description: Wheel radius.
-Larger wheels have more traction.
-But may be less realistic.
-- Default Value: 0.7

-### LandVehicle WheelOffset
-- Description: Wheel offset.
-Allowing for raising the wheels higher.
-May require increasing suspension distance so the wheels spawn then push the vehicle upwards.
-Negative lowers the wheels.
-Positive raises the wheels
-- Default Value: 0

-### LandVehicle SuspensionSpring
-- Description: Suspension spring value.
-This will control how much the vehicle bounces when it drops.
-No suspension will be a bit jarring but high suspension can jitter the user a bit too.
-- Default Value: 200

 ## Vehicle Physics

-### flightDamping_3.0.0
+### flightDamping_3.0.1
 - Description: Controls how much the water pushes the boat upwards directly.
 This value may affect angular damping too.
 Recommended to keep the original value.
 But tweaking can remove or add additional jitter.
 Higher values likely will add more jitter.
 - Default Value: 1

-### flightSidewaysDamping_3.0.0
+### flightSidewaysDamping_3.0.1
 - Description: Controls how much the water pushes the boat sideways based on wind direction and velocity.
 - Default Value: 2

-### flightAngularDamping_3.0.0
+### flightAngularDamping_3.0.1
 - Description: Controls how much the water pushes the boat from a vertical angle based on water and velocity.
 Lower values will cause more rocking and allow better turn rates.
 Higher values will make the vehicle more stable, but less turning angle and possibly less realistic.
 If you get motion-sickness this can allow tweaking sway without disabling it all and also prevent rapid turning.
 - Default Value: 1